Sitemap

 #1 — WEREWOLVES WITHIN (2021)

 WEREWOLVES WITHIN may stand as one of the greatest video-game-to-film adaptations ever.
 But then, that may be because Ruben’s sophomore effort has little to do with Ubisoft’s multiplayer VR game, modeled after the Mafia-style group games most anyone has played at some point in their adolescence.
-Besides DEATH TO 2021, which may be seen outside of Ruben’s direct involvement, the director clearly has a thing for snowy horror.
+The director clearly has a thing for snowy horror.
 Like SCARE ME, WEREWOLVES WITHIN sees characters snowed in.
 This whodunit, however, features a large ensemble, led notably and strongly by Sam Richardson and Milana Vayntrub.
 It’s shot and played on a much larger scale than SCARE ME, but still resides within the low-budge horror zone that can yield some great surprises.
 Ruben, with his first two films, has done a great job of channeling “left-wing horror,” a phrase I like to borrow from John Carpenter.
 As opposed to “right-wing horror,” WEREWOLVES WITHIN acknowledges the terror within us complicated humans, as opposed to blaming all evil on the “other.”
-Of course, ultimately there is an other in the movie, but building on the same theme from SCARE ME, Ruben makes the somewhat tired but ultimately salient point that, yes, maybe we are the real monsters.
+Ultimately there is an other in the movie, but building on the same theme from SCARE ME, Ruben makes the somewhat tired but ultimately salient point that, yes, maybe we are the real monsters.
 But it’s not like WEREWOLVES WITHIN is some self-serious “elevated horror” picture; Ruben has just been able to fuse (in this case from Mishna Wolff’s script) a little bit of commentary with great genre moments.
 WEREWOLVES WITHIN isn’t the most revolutionary horror comedy, but it’s a really solid one, and an exciting improvement of the instincts Ruben already displayed with SCARE ME.

 --